-Using an interpreter, Sekerkova found its subjects through the newspapers ads.
-She was surprised not only by this underground world but also by the wealth many of these fortune tellers posses.
+Using an interpreter, Sekerkova found subjects through the newspapers ads.
+She was surprised not only by this underground world but also by the wealth many of these fortune tellers possess.

 Many of these Roma women claim titles such as ‘queen of the fortune tellers’.
 Many claim to come from a long tradition of fortune tellers.
 Some say they have read the former communist dictator’s future.
 They mix the bits of information the client gives with generalities.
-And some are more skilful than others at telling a story.
-Beyond the exotic and the unusual, what they do appeals to people’s imagination, and they take the stereotype of the gypsy woman reading the future and make it into a business.
+And some are more skillful than others at telling a story.
+Beyond the exotic and the unusual, what they do appeals to people’s imagination.
 And since they don’t seem to run out of clients, the stories they tell must be encouraging and empowering somehow.